 Sheffield is a somewhat small city located in the state of Alabama.
 With a population of 9,108 people and four constituent neighborhoods, Sheffield is the 72nd largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sheffield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Sheffield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sheffield is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sheffield who work in sales jobs (14.11%), office and administrative support (10.05%), and maintenance occupations (6.29%).

 One of the benefits of Sheffield is that there is very little traffic.
 The average commute to work is 18.97 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.